 Enhancing Native Food Sources

 If you have a field, add a pond.
 If you have a pond, clear an area for field-based foods.
-Within the pond itself, try and enhance or create both marshy and open water environments.
+Within the pond itself, try to enhance or create both marshy and open water environments.

 It pays to have a way to draw the water level down.
 During the spring and summer months, you can lower water levels to promote the growth of plants and food sources.
 You can also keep water levels low for ducks like pintails, mallards, teal and wigeon.
 It doesn’t take much to accomplish this, and it can be as easy as a pipe with a valve.